Standard Precautions, Transmission Based, Surgical Asepsis: NCLEX-RN

-- The self assembly stage: The self assembly stage is the stage with which the virus mature.
+- The self-assembly stage: The self-assembly stage is the stage with which the virus mature.

 - The release stage: During the release stage the virus is released from the host cells and the virus dies as the result of its lysis.

-Fungi are found in the soil, on plant life and on human beings.
+Fungi are found in the soil, on plant life, and on human beings.
 Most are harmless; however, there are some that can lead to serious infections among humans, particularly when the client is immunocompromised for one reason or another.

 Fungi have what is referred to as a mutualistic symbiotic relationship, an antagonistic relationship, and a commensal symbiotic relationship with humans and also other organisms.
-These relationships with other organisms benefit both the host and the fungus, cause harm to the host of the fungus, and neither benefit or harm the host and fungus, respectively.
+These relationships with other organisms benefit both the host and the fungus, causing harm to the host of the fungus, and neither benefit or harm the host and fungus, respectively.

-Humans, including our clients in the health care environment, can get superficial, cutaneous, subcutaneous and systemic fungal infections.
+Humans, including our clients in the health care environment, can get superficial, cutaneous, subcutaneous, and systemic fungal infections.
 Systemic fungal infections are typically highly virulent and they have the capability of spreading the infection to virtually all bodily organs.
 Candidiasis, aspergillosis, and cryptococcosis are examples of systemic fungal infections.
-Cutaneous fungal infections include those that infect the cutaneous tissue including the hair and the nails; athlete's foot, or tinea pedis, is an example of a cutaneous fungal infection.
-Superficial fungal infections affect the host's epidermis; an example of a superficial fungal infection is tinea capitis which is often referred to as ringworm.
+Cutaneous fungal infections include those that infect the cutaneous tissue including the hair and the nails; athlete's foot, or tinea pedis, is an example of cutaneous fungal infection.
+Superficial fungal infections affect the host's epidermis; an example of a superficial fungal infection is tinea capitis which is often referred to as a ringworm.
 Lastly, subcutaneous fungal infections infect all layers of the skin down to the fascia and the muscles such as occur as the result of a deep traumatic puncture wound.

 Parasites live on or in a host and they get their nutrition from the host.
 Parasitic infections are most common in tropical third world nations, but they can also occur in some developed countries such as America.
-Some examples of parasitic infections include pin worms, giardia, tapeworms, lice, maggot infestations and scabies.
+Some examples of parasitic infections include pinworms, giardia, tapeworms, lice, maggot infestations, and scabies.